12.8K Shares

 #4 Social Media, TV, Computer Games

-The information explosion we have experienced in the past few years has granted us wonderful access to the world, but it comes at a hefty price – the stripping away of time for access to our Inner Beings.
+The information explosion we have experienced in the past few years has granted us incredible access to the world, but it comes at a hefty price – the stripping away of time for access to our Inner Beings.

 #5 Shopping and Material Possessions